-Select-AI-RAG
+Select AI RAG

-The functionality utilized by the ADW job described above is known as Select-AI-RAG, and its setup and configuration are simple and straightforward.
-For this experiment, all our one-time setup code is executed as SQL and PL/SQL executed within an Oracle Machine Learning (OML) notebook that is provided by ADW, Figure 1.
-An OML notebook is a convenient place to execute database code snippets with results displayed inline, and all of this experiment’s notebooks plus additional instructions are archived in this github repository.
+For this experiment, all our one-time setup code is executed as SQL and PL/SQL executed within an Oracle Machine Learning (OML) notebook that is provided by ADB, Figure 1.
+An OML notebook is a convenient place to execute database code snippets with results displayed inline, and this experiment notebook plus additional instructions are archived in this github repository.

-First step is for the ADW admin to create the database user that will configure and deploy this RAG solution, and in this example that user is named SAIRAG and has these permissions granted by the admin:
+First step is for the ADB admin to create the database user that will configure and deploy this RAG solution, and in this example that user is named SELECT_AI_USER and has these permissions granted by the admin: